-When sending a Binding Update to its home agent, the mobile node MUST also create or update the corresponding Binding Update List entry, as specified in Section 10.8.
+When sending a Binding Update to its home agent, the mobile node MUST also create or update the corresponding Binding Update List entry, as specified in Section 10.9.

 If the mobile node has additional home addresses using a different interface identifier, then the mobile node SHOULD send an additional packet containing a Binding Update to its home agent to register the care-of address for each such other home address (or set of home addresses sharing an interface identifier).
-These additional Binding Updates MUST each be sent as a separate packet, since each MUST be protected by IPsec [13, 11, 12] to authenticate the Binding Update as coming from the home address being bound, as defined in Section 4.4.
+These additional Binding Updates MUST each be sent as a separate packet.
+Each care-of address MUST be authenticated within the Binding Update as coming from the home address being associated with the care-of address, as defined in Section 4.4.

-While the mobile node is away from home, it relies on the home agent to participate in Duplicate Address Detection (DAD) to defend its home address against stateless autoconfiguration performed by another node.
-Therefore, the mobile node SHOULD set the Duplicate Address Detection (D) bit based on any requirements for DAD Detection that would apply to the mobile node if it were at home $[\underline{17}, \underline{27}]$.
+While the mobile node is away from home, it relies on the home agent to participate in Duplicate Address Detection (DAD) to defend its home address against stateless autoconfiguration performed by another Therefore, the mobile node SHOULD set the Duplicate Address Detection (D) bit based on any requirements for DAD that would apply to the mobile node if it were at home [17, 27].
+If the mobile node's recent Binding Update was accepted by the home agent, and the lifetime for that Binding Update has not yet expired, the mobile node SHOULD NOT set the 'D' bit in the new Binding Update; the home agent will already be defending the home address(es) of the mobile node and does not need to perform DAD again.

 The home agent will only perform DAD for the mobile node's home address when the mobile node has supplied a valid binding between its home address and a care-of address.
 If some time elapses during which the mobile node has no binding at the home agent, it might be possible for another node to autoconfigure the mobile node's home address.
 Therefore, the mobile node MUST treat creation of a new binding with the home agent using an existing home address the same as creation of a new home address.
 In the unlikely event that the mobile node's home address is autoconfigured as the IPv6 address of another network node on the home network, the home agent will reply to the mobile node's subsequent Binding Update with a Binding Acknowledgement showing Status 138, Duplicate Address Detection failed.
-See section 10.10 for information about retransmitting Binding Updates.

-10.7.
+10.8.
 Dynamic Home Agent Address Discovery

-It is possible that when the mobile node needs to send a Binding Update to its home agent to register its new primary care-of address, as described in Section 10.6, the mobile node may not know the address of any router on its home link that can serve as a home agent for it.
+Sometimes, when the mobile node needs to send a Binding Update to its home agent to register its new primary care-of address, as described in Section 10.7, the mobile node may not know the address of any router on its home link that can serve as a home agent for it.
 For example, some nodes on its home link may have been reconfigured while the mobile node has been away from home, such that the router that was operating as the mobile node's home agent has been replaced by a different router serving this role.